Mohsnmonji/mohsnmonji.github.io/_pages/front.md

       Land Acknowledgment
     </h2>
     <p style="margin:0 auto; max-width:600px;">
       Concordia University is located on unceded Indigenous lands.
 The Kanien’kehá:ka Nation is recognized as the custodians of the lands and waters on which we gather today.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
-We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community..
+We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.
     </p>
   </section>